When I am stressed, yoga helps me to relax and regain my focus. It makes me feel cool, calm and confident.

 - Linda, Grade 4

-Mindful Practices empowers teachers and students through yoga and wellness a more effective educational environment.
+Mindful Practices empowers teachers and students through social-emotional learning, wellness and yoga to create a more effective educational environment.

 Mindful Practices brings a student-centered and culturally relevant approach to wellness education.
 The organization features educators, social workers, dancers and administrators who display versatility in their approach to engaging teachers, students and communities from all walks of life.